JamesOsborn-SE/cohort-session-1/README.md

 ## Setup

-In github, [go to the template repository for this class](https://github.com/StrongMind/cohort_template), clone into your personal GitHub, by selecting "Use This Template".
+In GitHub, [go to the template repository for this class](https://github.com/StrongMind/cohort_template), clone into your personal GitHub, by selecting "Use This Template".

 In WSL2 (windows) or a terminal (Mac)